gecko0307/dlib/README.md

 Currently dlib contains the following packages:

+* dlib.core - basic functionality used by other modules

-* dlib.core - standard algorithms, data structures, useful templates, etc.
+* dlib.container - generic data structures

 * dlib.filesystem - abstract FS interface and its implementations for Windows and POSIX filesystems